frictionlessdata/tableschema-go/README.md

 ```
 # Documentation

-## Table

-A table is a core concept in a tabular data world.
-It represents a data with a metadata (Table Schema).
+A [Table](https://godoc.org/github.com/frictionlessdata/tableschema-go/table#Table) is a core concept in the tabular data world.
+It represents the logic representation of the data.
+It's interface should be agnostic from the physical representation.
 Let's see how we could use it in practice.

 Consider we have some local CSV file, `data.csv`: